Natural history: Societies

 Societies in other countries include the American Society of Naturalists and Polish Copernicus Society of Naturalists.
 The Ecological Society of America launched its "Natural History Section" in 2010, using the tagline "the heart and soul of ecology."

 Professional societies have recognized the importance of natural history and have initiated new sections in their journals specifically for natural history observations to support the discipline.
 These include "Natural History Field Notes" of Biotropica, "The Scientific Naturalist" of Ecology, "From the Field" of Waterbirds, and the "Natural History Miscellany section" of the American Naturalist.

 Benefits of natural history

 Natural history observations have contributed to scientific questioning and theory formation.
-In recent times such observations contribute to how conservation priorities are determined.
-Mental health benefits can ensue, as well, from regular and active observation of chosen components of nature, and these reach beyond the benefits derived from passively walking through natural areas.
+Such observations contribute to how conservation priorities are determined.
+For individuals, mental health benefits can result from regular and active observation of chosen components of nature, and these reach beyond the benefits derived from passively walking through natural areas.